PrimeTimeTran/rn-currencyconverter/README.md

 ![name](./assets/4e.gif)
 The app should behave like this now.

+**F)** Add appropriate formatting for currency.

-**F)** Create a new component.
-Contemplate the data this component needs and how it should both get & consume it.
+Create a new component `FormattedCurrency`.
+Contemplate the data this component needs and how it should both get & consume it for a moment before moving on.

 ```jsx
 const FormattedCurrency = (props) => {